4 Tips for Maintaining Oral Health in Older Adults

 WebMD lists the most common oral health problems for older adults:

-Here are our top 4 tips for adults 65 and older facing common oral health problems.
+Here are our top four tips for older adults who are facing common oral health problems for an aging mouth:

-Even if you didn’t get cavities as a kid, you can still get them.
-As we age, we may experience higher rates of cavities and tooth loss compared to younger adults.
-There’s a myth: “Dry mouth comes naturally with age.”
+Cavities aren’t just for kids!
+Older adults may experience higher rates of cavities and tooth loss compared to young adults.
+There’s a myth among older populations: “Dry mouth comes naturally with age.”
 This is false!
-As we age, we may experience dry mouth but your dentist can almost always point to the reason why.
+Dry mouth is almost always caused by something.
+Though many older adults experience dry mouth, your dentist can almost always point to the reason why.

-Our mouths rely on saliva to help wash away harmful bacteria.
+Your mouth relies on saliva to help wash away harmful bacteria.
 Without enough of it, plaque sticks around longer, which can lead to cavities and gum disease.
-If you have dry mouth, consider if it is being caused by prescriptions, disease, chemotherapy, or radiation therapy.
-Talk to your dentist and your doctor, they will be happy to work with you to determine the cause of your dry mouth.
-Once you find the cause, special toothpaste, rinses, and sprays can be recommended, as well as medication changes.
-We also recommend drinking more water!
+Consider if your dry mouth is being caused by prescriptions, disease, chemotherapy, or radiation therapy.
+Talk to your dentist and your doctor.
+They are happy to work with you to determine the cause of dry mouth.
+Once you find the cause, special toothpaste, rinses and sprays can be recommended, as well as medication changes.
+We also recommend drinking more water.

-Tip #4: Quit Tobacco, Limit Alcohol to Prevent Oral Cancer
+Tip #3: Quit Tobacco and Limit Alcohol to Prevent Oral Cancer

-The elimination of smoking and tobacco use is critical to prevent a variety of different oral health complications.
-Bad breath, tooth discoloration, dry mouth and cancer are all side effects of smoking and consuming tobacco.
-Although cases in young adults are on the rise, the average age that oral cancer is diagnosed at 63.
+Eliminating smoking and tobacco use is critical to prevent a variety of different oral health complications.
+Bad breath, tooth discoloration, dry mouth and cancer are all side effects of smoking or consuming tobacco.
+The average age that oral cancer is diagnosed is 62.

-The American Cancer Society predicts that about 54,010 people will get oral or oropharyngeal cancer in 2021.
-Of those, about 10,850 people won’t survive the diagnosis.
-That’s 20 percent.
+The American Cancer Society predicts that about 53,000 people will get oral cancer in 2019.
+Of those, about 10,860 people won’t survive the diagnosis.
+That’s 21 percent.

 Tobacco and excessive alcohol use are the strongest risk factors.
-Smoking and oral tobacco use are linked with cancers of the cheek, gums, and inner surface of the lips.
+About 7 in 10 patients with oral cancer are heavy drinkers.
+Smoking and oral tobacco use are linked with cancers of the cheek, gums and inner surface of the lips.
 Pipe smoking is linked to a high risk of cancer where the lips touch the pipe stem.
-About 7 in 10 patients with oral cancer are heavy drinkers.
-A combination of smoking, oral tobacco and drinking alcohol is harmful because the chemicals in tobacco get inside the cells that line your mouth and in conjunction, alcohol prevents cell damage repair.

 If you need help quitting, there are local resources available to support you right now.